Aliases for GPR161 Gene

 GeneCards Summary for GPR161 Gene

 GPR161 (G Protein-Coupled Receptor 161) is a Protein Coding gene.
-Diseases associated with GPR161 include pituitary stalk interruption syndrome and spindle cell hemangioma.
-Among its related pathways are Signaling by GPCR and Signaling by Hedgehog.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled amine receptor activity.
-An important paralog of this gene is GPR176.
+Diseases associated with GPR161 include Pituitary Stalk Interruption Syndrome and Hyperpigmentation With Or Without Hypopigmentation, Familial Progressive.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled amine receptor activity.
+An important paralog of this gene is HRH2.

 Key negative regulator of Shh signaling, which promotes the processing of GLI3 into GLI3R during neural tube development.
 Recruited by TULP3 and the IFT-A complex to primary cilia and acts as a regulator of the PKA-dependent basal repression machinery in Shh signaling by increasing cAMP levels, leading to promote the PKA-dependent processing of GLI3 into GLI3R and repress the Shh signaling.
 In presence of SHH, it is removed from primary cilia and is internalized into recycling endosomes, preventing its activity and allowing activation of the Shh signaling.
 Its ligand is unknown (By similarity).